nishantcse9/Student-Portal/README.md

   The First page is login.aspx.
-Enter the credentials given below in the site.
-You will then be apple to access full functionality of the site.
+Enter the credentials given below in the Login site.
+You will then be able to access full functionality of the site.